tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 \end{matrix}
 $$

-Next, have honest parties omit hash.
+Now, we can have the honest parties omit their hash completely, only sending the vector.
+This requires moving some of the hashing logic into the malicious part, and the verification check at the end, but otherwise gives us an identical game.

 $$
 \begin{matrix}